blaserethan/HetoFedBandit/README.md

 Detailed description of how the simulation environment works can be found in Section 4 of the paper.

-Experiment results can be found in "./Results/SimulationResults/" folder, which contains:
+Experiment results for the simulated environment can be found in the "./Results/SimulationResults/" folder, which contains:
 - "[namelabel]\_[startTime].png": plot of accumulated regret over iteration for each algorithm
 - "[namelabel]\_AccRegret\_[startTime].csv": regret at each iteration for each algorithm
 - "[namelabel]\_ParameterEstimation\_[startTime].csv": l2 norm between estimated and ground-truth parameter at each iteration for each algorithm